Rene Plasencia: Economy

 Plasencia is a current member of the Florida Commerce Committee since 2018.
 He was also appointed as chair to serve in the Florida Workforce Development & Tourism Subcommittee.
 Plasencia has also pushed towards the Competitive Workforce Act which prevents gender discrimination in the workforce.

 Gun control

-During his time in the 49th District, Plasencia defended for 2nd Amendment Rights and had previously received an "A" rating from the National Rifle Association.
+During his time in the 49th District, Plasencia defended for 2nd Amendment Rights and had previously received an "A" rating from the NRA Political Victory Fund (NRA-PVF).
 After the Stoneman Douglas High School Shooting in Parkland, Florida, Plasencia voted for the Florida Senate Bill 7026, along with other Republicans, to ban bump stocks and to raise the minimum age from 18 to 21 to purchase firearms.
-As of 2018 Plasencia holds a "C" rating from the National Rifle Association.
+As of 2018 Plasencia holds a "C" rating from the NRA-PVF.